 When you are done see if you can share the book with someone else.
 Most family members, neighbors, friends, and even friendly librarians enjoy seeing these creations and will give lots of encouragement.

+Have you ever tried making books with children?
 I hope you’ll give this activity a try!
 Please let me know how it goes!
 What did your child put in their book?

 What are your favorite spring activities?
 How would you complete the sentence, “Spring is …